Maximal towers and ultrafilter bases in computability: Maximal independent families in computability

 \begin{proof} As in the proof of Theorem~\ref{thm: High}, let $\seq{\psi_e}\sN e$ be an effective listing of the $\{0,1\}$-valued partial computable functions defined on an initial segment of~$\NN$, and let $V_{e,k} =\{x\colon \psi_e(x)=k\}$ for $k = 0,1$.

 In Phase~$e$ of the construction, we will define a computable set~$F_e$ such that $F_e= \Theta_e^h$ for a Turing functional~$\Theta_e$ determined uniformly in~$e$.
-Suppose we have defined~$\Theta_i$ for $i< e$, and thereby the sets~$F_\sss$ defined in~\eqref{eqn:Fsigma}, where~$\sss$ is a string of length~$e$.
+Suppose we have defined~$\Theta_i$ for $i< e$, and thereby have defined the sets~$F_\sss$ given by~\eqref{eqn:Fsigma} for each string~$\sss$ of length~$e$.

-The idea for building~$F_e$ is to try to follow~$V_{e,0}$ while maintaining independence from the previous sets.
+The idea for building~$F_e$ is to attempt to follow~$V_{e,0}$ while maintaining independence from the previous sets.
 We apply this strategy separately on each~$F_\sss$.
 Using~$h$ as an oracle we compute recursively an increasing sequence $ \seq{r^e_n}\sN n$.
 We carry out the attempts on intervals $[r^e_n, r^e_{n+1})$.
 If~$V_{e,0}$ appears to split~$F_\sss$ on the current interval, then we follow it; otherwise, we merely make sure that~$F_e$ remains independent from~$F_\sss$ on the interval by putting one number in and leaving another one out.
-To decide which case holds, we consult the dominating function.
+To decide which case holds, we consult the dominating function $h$ as an oracle.